hyperledger-solang/solang/README.md

 [<img align="right" width="640" src="docs/web3_foundation_grants_badge_black.svg" alt="Funded by the web3 foundation">](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md#wave-4)

-Welcome to solang, a new Solidity compiler written in rust which uses llvm as the compiler backend.
+Welcome to Solang, a new Solidity compiler written in rust which uses llvm as the compiler backend.
 As a result, only the compiler front end needs to be written in rust.

+Solang targets Substrate, Hyperledger Burrow and ewasm.

-solang is under active development right now, and should be documented at the same time as the implementation.
+Solang is under active development right now, and should be documented at the same time as the implementation.
 Please have a look at [our documentation](https://solang.readthedocs.io/en/latest/).